shadeetabasi/pandas-challenge/README.md

 ## Files and directories within this repository include:

 ### Heroes of Pymoli
 * HeroesOfPymoli_starter.ipynb (**PLEASE NOTE:** This is the actual notebook where I worked through the code.
-It works fine in Jupyter Notebooks, but is displaying oddly in Github)
+It works fine in Jupyter Notebooks, but is displaying oddly in Github as of 12/10/2020)
 * Resources Folder
   * purchase_data.csv
 ### Images
 * Where all images within this summary markdown file will be stored
 ### .ipynb_checkpoints
-* Ignore
+* *Ignore

 # Heroes of Pymoli : Assignment Details & Summary
 ![HeroesofPymoli](https://github.com/shadeetabasi/pandas-challenge/blob/main/Images/Fantasy.png)